 Drugs that are screened in a typical urine drug test include marijuana, cocaine, amphetamines and methamphetamines, PCP, opiates, and more.
 DISA's SAMHSA certified vendor partners, CRL, Alere, and Quest Diagnostics are some of the largest clinical testing laboratories in the U.S. and provides urine collection services for several major businesses worldwide.

 The hair test is regarded by many as the best indicator of repeat drug use since it can detect repeat drug use up to a 90-day window.
 Since hair testing has a wider “detection window,” it eliminates the opportunity for people to abstain for several days prior to being tested, to avoid a positive test.
 Hair tests can also be used to draw comparative test results, to find out when the drug was used, how long it was used for, and when use was discontinued.

 Hair testing requires a small sample of hair that is collected under direct supervision without any invasion of privacy and is considered an excellent option for pre-employment and random drug testing programs.
 Hair tests detect marijuana, cocaine, amphetamines and methamphetamines, PCP, and opioids.

 For more than 35 years, DISA’s vendor partners have been the pioneers in hair drug testing.
 Psychemedics hair testing is considered cheat proof since it cannot be substituted, adulterated, or diluted with cleansers, bleachers, or dyes.

-Drugs take time to metabolize and pass through the system, but saliva tests can detect use that has been extremely recent -- ranging from a few minutes to about 48 hours.
+Drugs take time to metabolize and pass through the system into urine, but saliva tests can detect use that has been extremely recent -- ranging from a few minutes to about 48 hours.
 This makes oral fluid testing ideal for a wide variety of testing situations.